 Research in Film and History does not levy any submission or article processing charges (APCs), or any other fees to publish, access the Journal's website, or read the published materials.

-Copyright on any article is retained by the author(s).
+Copyright and publishing rights on articles is retained by the author(s).

 All articles are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.